portfolio-performance/portfolio-help/docs/en/how-to/benchmarking.md

 Naturally, you'd want to compare the performance of your portfolio or that of an individual security against one of the benchmarks.
 You may also wish to evaluate your track record of buying and selling by comparing it with the unbiased historical prices of a specific security.

-Figure 2 compares the performance of `Share-1 (Benchmark)` with the `actual Share-1` in the portfolio.
+Figure 2 compares the performance of `Share-1 (Benchmark)` with the `actual Share-1` in the portfolio in the main pane.
 See above for adding both indices to the performance chart.
-The reporting period spans 3 years, commencing from May 5, 2021.
+The information pane contains the chart of `share-1` with the buy, dividend, and sell transaction indicated.
+The reporting period spans 3 years for both panes, commencing from May 5, 2021.

 Figure: Benchmark of SP 500 index with two replicating funds. {class=pp-figure}